 Front page news of a food contamination scandal broke in the UK press implicating a number of national retail brands and supermarket private label products.
-This leading national supermarket wanted to understand their supply chain’s exposure quickly so they could take any necessary corrective actions.
+This leading national supermarket wanted to quickly understand its supply chain’s exposure, enabling it to take any necessary corrective actions.

-Thanks to their existing strategy of maintaining engagement with suppliers, proactive annual supplier ‘emergency fire drills’ and visual management dashboards to reinforce expectations and monitor corrective actions, 97% of suppliers responded within 4 hours of the supermarket reaching out.
+Thanks to an existing strategy of maintaining engagement with suppliers, proactive annual supplier ‘emergency fire drills’ and visual management dashboards to reinforce expectations and monitor corrective actions, 97% of suppliers responded within four hours of the supermarket reaching out to them.

-S4RB’s and the supermarket’s approach of prioritising successful supplier engagement meant that 97% of suppliers responded within 4 hours of first communication on the day the news broke.
+This approach of prioritising successful supplier engagement meant that 97% of suppliers responded within four hours of first communication on the day the news broke.

 By the 3rd and 4th follow-up communications, and only days after the news broke, over 99% of the surveys were completed.

 - Engagement dashboards